 In this fascinating, thought-provoking talk, Germaine Greer will examine why equality does not go far enough.
 Drawing upon topical examples, Prof. Greer will cover topics such as sex-selective abortion, the gender pay gap, and women in the military.

 About Germaine Greer

-Germaine Greer was born in Melbourne and educated in Australia and at Cambridge University.
-Her first book, The Female Eunuch (1969), took the world by storm and remains one of the most influential texts of the feminist movement.
-Germaine Greer has had a distinguished academic career in Britain and the USA.
+Germaine Greer’s first book, The Female Eunuch, remains one of the most influential texts of the feminist movement.
+She has had a distinguished academic career in the UK and US.
 She makes regular appearances in print and other media as a broadcaster, journalist, columnist and reviewer.
 Since 2001 she has been involved in rehabilitating sixty hectares of subtropical rainforest in south-east Queensland; in 2011 she set up Friends of Gondwana Rainforest, a UK charity, to help in financing that and similar projects

 Stratification by stealth: How digital sites classify and sell your data without you knowing Beverley Skeggs, London School of Economics

-Bev Skeggs will discuss how Facebook structures friendships, drawing on research conducted as part of a seminal project looking at the relationship of values to value.
+Bev Skeggs will discuss how Facebook structures friendships, drawing on research conducted during a seminal project on the relationship of values to value.
 How, and to what extent, does Facebook’s imperative to monetise social relationships reconfigure the value/s of friendship?

 About Beverley Skeggs